whoisbma/thesisGenerator/readme.md

 Clicking on "another" generates new phrase

-Pressing up and down cycles through existing nodes to link to new node being created.
+Pressing up and down cycles through existing nodes to link to new node being created.  (or press cycle node)

+In Map mode, drag nodes to change position.
+Can then press delete or backspace to remove node from the map.

 Made to avoid/fake doing homework.
 Please enjoy.